richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 Suppose you want to make a roll up.
 How do you do that?

 * **Picking a skill** - this isn't usually too tricky, because despite Shadowrun having a lot of skills, they're fairly well defined without too much overlap.
 The social skills can be slightly tricky - the lines between Con and Negotiate and Etiquette can be blurry - so watch out for that.
-If you're really finding the skill list overwhelming, consider collapsing it down to just the ~25 skill groups.
 * **Picking an attribute** - every skill has a linked attribute, which is a fine choice.
 Sometimes you might want to change it though, and that's perfectly fine too.
 For example, I have made players roll Strength + Unarmed Combat when attempting to grab someone and hold them still.
 * **Modifiers** - use these to represent the situation.
 Are things making the character's task harder or easier?
 Do they have inadequate tools, are they working under time pressure, is the mana field here polluted, is the concealed weapon they are looking for small?
 Impose -2, -4, or -6.
 Was the sound they're trying to locate really loud, are they trying to convince a friendly NPC to do something innocuous, or are they searching the Matrix for public information?
 Give them +2, +4, or +6.
 * **Threshold** - use this to capture the intrinsic difficulty of the job.
 Are they picking a poor quality lock?
 Use a threshold of 1.
 Are they trying to drive a motorbike through a narrow gap at high speed?
 Use a threshold of 3.